 We investigated the currency composition of revenues and expenditures using branch-level income statements from CBs and MDIs.
 Although currency compositions of interest incomes are proportionate to the currency composition of loans, revenues of banks include non-interest income, such as commission fees and profits from exchange rate business.
 Expenditures also include the personnel or other operational costs, apart from interest expenses on deposits.
 Therefore, the currency usage of revenues and expenditures could show different figures from what was revealed by the balance sheet data.
-In Figure 10, we present a ratio of FX currency generated on the income statement.
+In Figure 7, we present a ratio of FX currency generated on the income statement.

-Figure 10 shows the distributions of ratios of FX currency in revenues and expenditures of branches in the observed period from 2009 to 2013.
-In panel A of Figure 10, the distributions of ratios of FX income concentrated at 100 percent, in line with the results of analysis on balance sheets.
+Figure 7 shows the distributions of ratios of FX currency in revenues and expenditures of branches in the observed period from 2009 to 2013.
+In panel A of Figure 7, the distributions of ratios of FX income concentrated at 100 percent, in line with the results of analysis on balance sheets.
+Probably because they generate more income in FX currency, they also expend more in FX.
 The distributions of ratios of FX expenditures concentrated on the right-hand side, reflecting that they spent mostly in FX currency.

-Figure 10: Distribution of ratio of FX currency in income
+Figure 7: Distribution of ratio of FX currency in income

 We further investigated revenues and expenditures from various aspects.
-Figures 11 and 12 show the distributions of the ratios of FX currency by areas, years, and types of financial institutions.
-When the distribution was divided by areas, most of the ratio of FX revenues concentrated on the right-hand side, in particular in Phnom Penh and Siem Reap, while the distributions are lower and flat in other areas, especially in the Southeast Area (Panel B).
-Furthermore, we found that CBs tended to generate more income in FX than MDIs (Panel C and Panel D of Figure 11).
+Figures 8 and 9 show the distributions of the ratios of FX currency by areas, years, and types of financial institutions.
+When the distribution was divided by areas, most of the ratio of FX revenues concentrated on the right-hand side, in particular in Phnom Penh and Siem Reap, while the distributions are lower and flat in other areas, especially in the Southeast Area (Panel A).
+Furthermore, we found that CBs tended to generate more income in FX than MDIs (Panel C and Panel D of Figure 9).